Resilient-Labs/JavascriptChallenges/README.md

 Javascript Challenges for Resilient Lab Team

 #Javascript Challenger #2: Madlib
-Create a function that takes in a data from a user and stores it locally.
-Output that data into the html page underneath the form buttons.
+Create a function that takes in a data from a user and stores it locally then outputs that data into the html page underneath the form buttons.

 Tests: